alan-turing-institute/KnowledgeFlows/report/report.md

 \label{connections}
 Define a **connection** as all possible unique combinations found in the *job table* for that individual worker, that comply with the following rules:

-   * A valid **connection** can not be separated by more than 2 years.
+   * A valid **connection** cannot be separated by more than 2 years.
-   * A "**connection**" can not happen within the same job in 2 different years (if the industry code and the work postcode, it is assumed that it is the same job).
+   * A "**connection**" cannot happen within the same job in 2 different years (if the industry code and the work postcode, it is assumed that it is the same job).

 In the example case of Table 1, the **connections** will be the following: